-- 286. Other relevant issues to be considered include: magnitude and extent of compliance with ProPG; likely occupants of the development; acoustic design vs. unintended adverse consequences; acoustic design vs. wider planning objectives. - Building Regulations 2000 and Building Bulletin 93 "Acoustic Design of Schools" - 287.
-Part E4 of the Building Regulations relates to acoustic conditions in schools and requires: - Each room or other space in a school building shall be designed and constructed in such a way that it has the acoustic conditions and the insulation against disturbance by noise appropriate to its intended use. - 288.
-Section 8.1 of Approved Document E of the Building Regulations provides the Secretary of State's view that the normal way of satisfying Requirement E4 will be to meet the values for sound insulation, reverberation time and internal ambient noise which are given in Building Bulletin 93 (BB93). - 289.
+272. Other relevant issues to be considered include: magnitude and extent of compliance with ProPG; likely occupants of the development; acoustic design vs. unintended adverse consequences; acoustic design vs. wider planning objectives.

+Building Regulations 2000 and Building Bulletin 93 "Acoustic Design of Schools"

+273. Part E4 of the Building Regulations relates to acoustic conditions in schools and requires:

+Each room or other space in a school building shall be designed and constructed in such a way that it has the acoustic conditions and the insulation against disturbance by noise appropriate to its intended use.

+- 274. Section 8.1 of Approved Document E of the Building Regulations provides the Secretary of State's view that the normal way of satisfying Requirement E4 will be to meet the values for sound insulation, reverberation time and internal ambient noise which are given in Building Bulletin 93 (BB93). - 275.
 BB93 sets out minimum performance standards for the acoustics of school buildings and describes the normal means of demonstrating compliance with the Building Regulations.
 It also states that planning conditions should not be applied where matters are covered by other legislation, such as the Building Regulations.
-Accordingly, and for the purposes of this planning application, the applicant is required to demonstrate that it is possible to achieve compliance with the standards set out in BB93, but it is for the Building Regulations to secure final compliance. - 290.
+Accordingly, and for the purposes of this planning application, the applicant is required to demonstrate that it is possible to achieve compliance with the standards set out in BB93. - 276.
 BB93 sets out acoustic standards which need to be met.
 These vary according to the intended use of the room/space.
-For example, a classroom within a primary school setting would need to achieve 35 dB LAeq, 30mins (or 30dB if the space is intended for students with special hearing or communication needs) whilst a library or sports hall would need to achieve 40 dB LAeq, 30mins. - 291.
-Neither the Building Regulations, nor BB93 set out standards or requirements for external spaces (for teaching or recreation). - iv).
-Noise information submitted with the planning application Residential Component - 292.
-In July 2018, the applicants submitted a noise assessment to accompany the planning application.
-The assessment was prepared jointly with the adjacent development site (Rabbit Hill Covert reference F/2013/0345).
-The formal consultation period for this document expired on 20th July 2018.
-The Assessment considers impact of noise upon the residential component of the planning application and does not address noise to the proposed primary school (which is considered against different standards).
+For example, a classroom within a primary school setting would need to achieve 35 dB LAeq, 30mins (or 30dB if the space is intended for students with special hearing or communication needs) whilst a library or sports hall would need to achieve 40 dB LAeq, 30mins. - 277.
+Neither the Building Regulations, nor BB93 set out standards or requirements for external spaces (for teaching or recreation).